Triumph, BMW, & Kawasaki Sales Spares & Repairs.

-OD motorcycles were built by Willi Ostner in Dresden, a small manufacturer who produced expensive machines of high quality in from 1927 to 1935.
+OD motorcycles were built by Willy Ostner in Dresden, a small manufacturer who produced expensive machines of high quality from 1927 to 1935*.
+The firm also built sidecars, utility tricycles, trucks and trailers.

-Willy was a capable businessman and his brother Carl Ostner, a motorcycle racer and frame specialist were joined in 1925 by Herr Pobel, a mechanical engineer.
+Willy Ostner was a capable businessman and his brother Carl a motorcycle racer and frame specialist who had previously worked with Renner & Poppe.
+They were joined in 1925 by Herr Pobel, a mechanical engineer.

-Their first machines used the engine cases as a stressed member and the frames earned an good reputation for reliability in the days when frame breakages were common.
-These motorcycles did well in competition, earning many laurels.
+Their first machines used the engine cases as a stressed member and the frames earned a good reputation for reliability in the days when frame breakages were common.

 Mon Nov 20 2006